Numigi/odoo-sale-addons/sale_order_weight/README.rst

 Per Sale order Line, the weights are computed with the following steps:

-- convert the sold quantity to the reference UoM "Unit(s)": qty_of_unit
+- convert the sold quantity to the product's UoM: qty_in_product_uom
 - get the weights from the products: weight_kg, weight_in_uom
 - if the products already has it's weight defined in ``lb`` for the weight_in_uom, then use that value, otherwise convert from the ``kg`` weight of the product